 There may be several reasons that your payment cannot be completed when attempting to purchase a course on Teachable.
-This article goes over how to resolve payment issues if you are unable to complete a purchase due to a bank decline or country restriction.
+This article goes over how to resolve payment issues if you're unable to complete a purchase due to a bank decline or country restriction.

 Try Another Payment Method

 If you’re having trouble purchasing a course, check that you're attempting to purchase using one of Teachable’s supported payment methods.
 Teachable accepts major international credit and debit cards (Visa, American Express, and MasterCard).
 In some cases, PayPal may also be available as a payment option.

 In some cases, your bank may require further authentication for credit card payments made to Teachable.
 If so, then you’ll be prompted to authorize your initial payment when purchasing a course: